and-fs/pigpio-mockup/README.md

 ```
 git submodule add https://github.com/and-fs/pigpio-mockup.git gpio
 ```
-This will check out pigpio-mockup into the gpio folder.
+This will check out pigpio-mockup into a `gpio` folder.